-Taking a picture is very simple but obtaining a great picture is a complicated task.
+Taking a digital picture is very simple but obtaining a great picture is a complicated task.
 Have you wondered what is the difference between a great photographer and a beginner photographer?
 The main difference, in my opinion, is that a good photographer thinks the picture through before pressing the button.
 Then he or she uses all those manual features of their camera and they keep touching buttons…it feels like they take forever before they take that picture.
 The reason is very simple…getting a great picture is a complicated task.
 On the other hand, I believe that there are some simple steps that can can result in great pictures.
 Granted, these steps will not put you in the professional category but they can improve your photography greatly.

 These tips are very simple and they are definitely not exhaustive.
 There is a lot more to great photos than these tips but these are simple for everyone to learn and do.
 The results can be dramatic.
 These are the things that I do most of the times and I get pretty good results even though I’m not a great photographer.